 If you want to visit Hoosier, you’ll want to head south of Bloomington.
-Since it’s a highly-regulated national forest, you won’t have any problems finding it.
+Since it’s a highly regulated national forest, you won’t have any problems finding it.

-3: Brown County Roadways
+4. Brown County Roadways and Creek Beds

 Do you want to do some light rockhounding without worrying about private property or permits?
 Well, you’re in luck.
 Large portions of southern Indiana have roadways that have geodes sitting right on the surface.
 You just have to pick them up.

 Brown County is known for having a lot of roadside geodes, and it’s one of the areas you should start at.
 The neighboring counties are also good spots to hunt.

 You want to look for roads that were blasted out of cliffsides.
 You can tell by the large cliff walls on either side of the road.
 Parts of those natural walls crumble apart over time, and geodes literally just fall out of them.

 Indiana used to be covered by shallow seawater millions of years ago, and the entirety of the state is basically a dried-up sea bed.